hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 Took sleeping bags out to dry, also found more mold covering a variety of objects.
 The pans under the sink had coffee from the recent spillage that we forgot to clean up, and that developed into mold.
 The papers inside the navigation table also harbor an advanced civilization of rotted matter.
 We want to keep our charts anyway though, as we might need them as back up.
 They are moist and full of spots and stains, handling them without tearing them up is difficult.
 We hung them over the lee cloths, to try and get them to dry but we both know that won't happen.

-We had *soba* (p.142) for lunch, the smell was enough to cover up the one emanating from the rotten charts.
+We had *soba* (see recipes) for lunch, the smell was enough to cover up the one emanating from the rotten charts.

 To be truly rid of it, we'd have to exorcize the rot demons out of them.

 ##### 1600
 We have our first happy hour of the trip!
-We've completed 1/3 of the trip, and celebrated with a glass of red wine.
+We've completed one third of the trip, and celebrated with a glass of red wine.
 We left Japan with many cartons of Japanese wine, of varying sweetness.
 Carton wine tends to be sweeter, but we found one brand that wasn't!
 Robusta made it to half the distance to Dutch Harbor, and they too celebrated this grand event.
 They are close, but we still don't see them on AIS.
 They are north of us, maybe we'll catch up?
 We turned northeastward at 166°E, we'll be skirting not so great weather to escape another — such is life out here!
 We do out best to position ourselves well to the weather, but that is not always possible.

 ##### 2100
 Clear skies, with plenty of stars, but no time to enjoy them as the sea demands our attention.
 The wind is rising, and will steady at a good strength until dinner time tomorrow.